Literary Dublin - Guide to Dublin’s Favourite Literary Attractions

 Dublin's Best Literary Attractions

 Dublin is famously the home of Yeats, Beckett and Wilde, the capital city of a country world renowned for its writing and poetry.
 The Irish tradition of storytelling has been around since the time of the Celts, so it really is no wonder that this skill transferred itself to paper.

 Exploring the Irish literary tradition gives a fantastic insight into Irish society and psyche, both today and historically, and Dublin is home to some of the world’s best literary attractions.

 MoLI- Museum of Literature Ireland

-Hop off your DoDublin tour at stop No. 12 at St. Stephen’s Green to explore Ireland’s rich history of storytelling.
+Hop off your DoDublin tour at the St. Stephen’s Green stop to explore Ireland’s rich history of storytelling.